Fez, Morocco: Historic palaces and residences

 Many old private residences have also survived to this day, in various states of conservation.
 The typical traditional house (dar) is centered around an internal courtyard.
 Some of these houses also had internal gardens known as a riad.
 Such private houses include the Dar al-Alami, the Dar Saada (now a restaurant), Dar 'Adiyil, Dar Belghazi, and others.
 Larger and richer mansions, such as the Dar Mnebhi, Dar Moqri, and Jamai Palace, have also been preserved.
 Numerous traditional houses, popularly known as "riads", are now utilized as hotels for the tourism industry.
 The Jamai Palace was converted into a luxury hotel, known as Palais Jamaï, in the early 20th century.
 The lavish former mansion of the Glaoui clan, known as the Dar Glaoui, is partly open to visitors but still privately owned.

 As a former capital, the city contains several royal palaces as well.
-Dar Batha is a former palace completed by the Alaouite Sultan Abdelaziz.
+Dar Batha is a former palace completed by the 'Alawi Sultan Abdelaziz.
 In 1915 it was turned into a museum of historical art and artifacts, containing around 6,000 pieces.
 A large area of Fes Jdid is also taken up by the 80-hectare Royal Palace, or Dar al-Makhzen.
-Its ornate gates built in 1969-71 are the main feature visible to the public.
+Its ornate gates built in 1969–71 are the main feature visible to the public.
 Its grounds are not open to the public, as they are still used by the King of Morocco when visiting the city.

 Gardens

-The Jnane Sbile Garden, between Fes Jdid and Fes el-Bali, is the oldest surviving garden in Fez and was created as a royal park and garden in the 19th century by Sultan Moulay Hassan I. Many bourgeois and aristocratic mansions also had private gardens, especially in the southwestern part of Fes el-Bali.
+The Jnan Sbil Garden, between Fes Jdid and Fes el-Bali, is the oldest surviving garden in Fez and was created as a royal park and garden in the 19th century by Sultan Moulay Hassan I. Many bourgeois and aristocratic mansions also had private gardens, especially in the southwestern part of Fes el-Bali.
 Other gardens also exist within the grounds of the historic royal palaces of the city, such as the Agdal and Lalla Mina Gardens in the Royal Palace or the gardens of the Dar el-Beida (originally attached to Dar Batha).